czech-radio/.github/profile/README.md

-# Czech Radio Analytical Department software projects
+# Czech Radio Analytical Department

+We create software and methodology to analyze a radio broadcast.